Metro selects Hitachi Rail to build its next-generation rail car

 Hitachi Global is a more than 100-year-old Japan-based corporation with rail subsidiaries based across the world.
 Its main rail headquarters is in Italy.
 The Washington-based limited liability corporation is a new entity.
 Records show that the LLC was founded and based in Medley, Fla., in May 2019, according to business data provider Dun & Bradstreet.
 The lone employee listed in records is Giampaolo Nuonno, the chief executive of Hitachi Rail USA.

-Metro’s long search for a manufacturer of the 8000 Series has been an eventful one, marked by protests from lobbyist groups, overtures from a controversial Chinese rail manufacturer and even the passage of a federal law that limited who the transit agency could partner with for the deal.
+Metro’s long search for a manufacturer of the 8000-series cars has been an eventful one, marked by protests from lobbyist groups, overtures from a controversial Chinese rail manufacturer and even the passage of a federal law that limited whom the transit agency could partner with for the deal.

-The new cars will be Metro’s eighth iteration rail car since the system opened 44 years ago.
+The new cars will be Metro’s eighth generation of rail car since the system opened 44 years ago.
 In selecting Hitachi Rail, Metro is turning to a familiar maker.
 Three of its first four models of rail cars were built by Breda, a company that was later sold to Hitachi Rail.

-The 256 cars in Metro’s first order would replace all 2000- and 3000- series cars in its fleet.
+The 256 cars in Metro’s first order would replace all 2000- and 3000-series cars in its fleet.
 The series, both of which were built in the 1980s, are the system’s oldest.
 Rail cars have a shelf life of about 40 years, according to Metro.

-Kawasaki Heavy Industries Rolling Stock Company of Japan built Metro’s late-model 7000-Series cars, which was assembled at a plant in Lincoln, Neb.
+Kawasaki Heavy Industries Rolling Stock Co. of Japan built Metro’s late-model 7000-Series cars, which were assembled at a plant in Lincoln, Neb.
 In late February, Metro received the last of 748 cars ordered from Kawasaki.
-The 7Ks, which cost about $2 million each, now make up more than half of Metro’s fleet.
-7000 Series was a dramatic design shift from previous models’ tight benches, cushioned seats and, at one time, carpeted floors.
-The newer trains have easy-to-maintain flooring, broader blue benches, digital screens, automated announcements, and wider aisles.
-The 8000 Series is not expected to deviate much from the 7000 Series except for the addition of real-time digital maps, digital advertising signs and power outlets for riders’ mobile devices.
+The 7000 series, which cost about $2 million each, now make up more than half of Metro’s fleet.
+The 7000 series marked a dramatic design shift from previous models’ tight benches, cushioned seats and, at one time, carpeted floors.
+The newer trains have easy-to-maintain flooring, broader blue benches, digital screens, automated announcements and wider aisles.
+The 8000 series is not expected to deviate much from the 7000 series except for the addition of real-time digital maps, digital advertising signs and power outlets for riders’ mobile devices.

 Kawasaki, which has a multiyear contract with the Metropolitan Transportation Authority of New York to build between 535 and more than 1,000 rail cars, was not expected to bid aggressively on the Metro contract.

-Metro began soliciting bids for the 8000-Series contract in September of 2018, when it put out a formal request for proposals.
+Metro began soliciting bids for the 8000-series contract in September 2018, when it put out a formal request for proposals.
 Obtaining a contract is highly competitive among the few companies that build subway cars — none of which are based in the United States.

 While fewer than 20 U.S. cities have subway systems, “heavy rail” system investments rank as the largest capital expenditures out of all modes of public transportation, according to the American Public Transportation Association.
 In 2017, American transit agencies spent $7 billion on rail car purchases and projects.